feschber/lan-mouse/README.md

 # Lan Mouse Share
-Goal of this project is to be an open-source replacement for tools like [Synergy](https://symless.com/synergy) or [Share Mouse](https://www.sharemouse.com/de/).
+Goal of this project is to be an open-source replacement for proprietary tools like [Synergy](https://symless.com/synergy), [Share Mouse](https://www.sharemouse.com/de/).
-Currently only wayland is supported but I will take a look at xorg, windows & MacOS in the future.

 Focus lies on performance and a clean, manageable implementation that can easily be expanded to support additional backends like e.g. Android, iOS, ... .

 Of course ***blazingly fast™*** and stable, because it's written in rust.

+For an alternative (with slightly different goals) you may check out [Input Leap](https://github.com/input-leap).

 # OS Support